ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-backreference.md

 #### Forward references and backward references

 Backreferences are supposed to be matched **after** their referenced capturing group.
-Since regular expressions are matched from left to right, backreferences usually appear to the right of to their referenced capturing groups (e.g. `/(a)\1/`).
+Since regular expressions are matched from left to right, backreferences usually appear to the right of their referenced capturing groups (e.g. `/(a)\1/`).
 However, backreferences can also be placed before (to the left of) their referenced capturing group (e.g. `/\1(a)/`).
 These backreferences are to trivially accept because the captured text of their referenced groups is undefined.
 We call these backreferences _forward references_.

 Inside **lookbehind assertions**, regular expressions are matched from right to left and not from left to right.
 This means that only backreferences now have to appear to the left of their respective capturing group to be matched after them (e.g. `/(?<=\1(a))/`).
 Backreferences placed to before (to the right of) their referenced capturing group inside lookbehinds are guaranteed to trivially accept.
 We call these backreferences _backward references_.